minprog/platforms/django/lectures/js/index.md

         }
     }

-To get an idea about some other events we can use, let’s see how we can implement our color switcher using a dropdown menu instead of three separate buttons.
+To get an idea about some other events we can use, let's see how we can implement our color switcher using a dropdown menu instead of three separate buttons.
 We can detect changes in a `select` element using the `onchange` attribute.
-In JavaScript, [this](https://www.w3schools.com/js/js_this.asp) is a keyword that changes based on the context in which it’s used.
+In JavaScript, [this](https://www.w3schools.com/js/js_this.asp) is a keyword that changes based on the context in which it's used.
 In the case of an event handler, `this` refers to the object that triggered the event.

     <!DOCTYPE html>
     <html lang="en">